Paper-Street-Soap-Co/consumerism/README.md

 # consumerism
-acquisition of goods and hotfix services
+acquisition of goods and feature services